jobovy/galpy/README.rst

 Python 2.7 and Python 3.6 and 3.7.
 It should also work on earlier Python 3.* versions, but this is not extensively tested on an ongoing basis.
-Travis CI builds regularly check support for Python 2.7 and 3.7 (and of 3.6 using a more limited, core set of tests).
+Travis CI builds regularly check support for Python 2.7 and 3.7 (and of 3.6 using a more limited, core set of tests) and Appveyor builds regularly check support for Python 3.7 on Windows.

 This package requires `Numpy <http://numpy.scipy.org/>`__, `Scipy
 <http://www.scipy.org/>`__, and `Matplotlib